A review of mechanistic and data-driven models of terrorism and radicalization

-Networks used to study the evolution of diseases \cite{REA03, COH07} were later adapted to to describe the spread of radical religious ideologies \cite{CHE09}.
+Networks used to study the evolution of diseases \cite{REA03, COH07} were later adapted to describe the spread of radical religious ideologies \cite{CHE09}.
 Here, $N$ nodes are distributed in space at random so that each pair is separated by a socio-spatial distance $d$, which represents affinity, friendship or family closeness.
-The distance $d$ also determines whether nodes are linked or not: connections are established probabilistically drawing from a half-gaussian distribution $P(d; D)$ of width $D$ so that the average number of connections per node is fixed at given $\langle n \rangle$ and so that the average distance on the connected network is proportional to $D$, $\langle d \rangle \sim D$.
-When three nodes make a three-way connection to form a triangle, they are considered ``clustered''; the cluster coefficient $C$ of a network is defined as the average number of such triangles per node, over the maximal number of possible triangles that can be constructed through it.
-As shown in Figure\,\ref{network}(a), small $D$ yields tight clusters of nodes with shorter links among them (large $C$, small $\langle d \rangle$) , large $D$ results in more global connections with relationships established across larger distances (small $C$, large $\langle d \rangle$) \cite{REA03}.
-Once constructed, a radicalization process akin, but not identical, to the $G \to S \to E \to F$ sequence introduced in Eqs.\ref{CC1}--\ref{CC4} is imposed on the network.
+The distance $d$ also determines whether nodes are linked or not: connections are established probabilistically drawing from a half-gaussian distribution $P(d; D)$ of width $D$ so that the average number of connections per node is fixed at a given $\langle n \rangle$ and so that the average distance on the connected network is proportional to $D$, $\langle d \rangle \sim D$.
+When three nodes make a three-way connection to form a triangle, they are considered ``clustered."
+The cluster coefficient $C$ of a network is defined as the average number of such triangles per node, over the maximal number of possible triangles that can be constructed through it.
+As shown in Fig.\,\ref{network}\,(a), small $D$ yields tight clusters of nodes with shorter links among them (large $C$, small $\langle d \rangle$) , large $D$ results in more global connections with relationships established across larger distances (small $C$, large $\langle d \rangle$) \cite{REA03}.
+Once constructed, a radicalization process akin, but not identical, to the $G \to S \to E \to F$ sequence introduced in Eqs.\,\eqref{CC1}--\eqref{CC4} is imposed on the network.